 Although air monitors/gas detectors from a number of manufacturers are available with a variety of features and can detect a variety of gases, they have one thing in common: they all need to be maintained, bump tested and calibrated properly on a regular basis.
-The only way to guarantee the instrument will function accurately is to test it by exposing it to a known concentration of test gas which will confirm alarm and sensor functionality.
-Although OSHA Bulletin SHIB 05-04-2004 confirms that there is no specific standard requiring bump testing, the failure to do so may be cited under the General Duty Clause as it may be seen as failure to provide an environment free from recognized hazards.
+The only way to guarantee the instrument will function accurately is to test it by exposing it to a known concentration of test gas to confirm alarm and sensor functionality.
+Although OSHA Bulletin SHIB 05-04-2004 confirms there is no specific standard requiring bump testing, the failure to do so may be cited under the General Duty Clause as it may be seen as failure to provide an environment free from recognized hazards.
 The International Safety Equipment Association (ISEA) has issued a position statement to further define the practice: “A bump test or full calibration of direct-reading portable gas monitors should be made before each day’s use in accordance with manufacturer’s instructions, using an appropriate test gas.”

 If an instrument fails a bump test, it should immediately go through a complete calibration before being put into use.
 Although a new gas detector most often is calibrated when sent from the manufacturer, it will still require bump testing/calibrating before it is first put into service to ensure it has not been damaged in shipment.
-Again, consult the manufacturer’s instructional manual to determine which process the manufacturer suggests. .
+Consult the manufacturer’s instructional manual to determine which process the manufacturer suggests.

 Calibration is defined by OSHA Bulletin SHIB 05-04-2004 as “an instrument’s measuring accuracy relative to a known concentration of gas.
 Gas detectors measure the concentration of a gas in an air sample by comparing the sensor’s response to the response generated by a calibration gas of a known concentration.
 The instrument’s response to the calibration gas serves as the measurement scale or reference point.”
-As a result of this sensor response, the Bulletin emphasizes the need to calibrate the instrument in the same environmental conditions as the monitor will be used in to ensure accurate gas concentration readings.
+As a result of this sensor response, the Bulletin emphasizes the need to calibrate the instrument in the same environmental conditions as the monitor will be used in to help ensure accurate gas concentration readings.

 Calibration Gas: The bump test/calibration is only as good as the quality and accuracy of the calibration gas used; therefore it is essential that it is correct.
 Consult the owner’s manual for the type/mixture of gas needed.
-Be mindful to not use calibration gas that has surpassed its expiration date as its accuracy cannot be guaranteed.
+Be mindful to not use calibration gas that has surpassed its expiration date, as its accuracy cannot be guaranteed.
 Also, some manufacturers may void their warranty if a gas other than their brand name is used to calibrate the unit.